State of M&A Data Rooms — Q1 2026 Read the report →

 South Korea's pre-seed market is fast, founder-network driven, and surprisingly selective.
 The best investors here don't just write checks—they help you get to the next round (and in Korea, that means: traction + credibility + the right intros).

 When preparing your pitch to Korean pre-seed investors, having a professional data room is essential.
 Peony helps Korea startups organize investor materials with AI-powered document organization, track investor engagement with page-level analytics, and securely share sensitive financial and operational data.
-With transparent pricing at $40/user/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.
+With transparent pricing at $40/admin/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.

 This guide focuses only on South Korea–based investors/accelerators with serious pre-seed presence and strong reputations among founders.